 Because I follow this standard, I love to include plenty of natural oils, fair trade butter, and ingredients that are naturally derived and require minimal processing.

 I’m so happy when I see my customers read the ingredients list, it’s the most important part of the label!
-I love to answer questions about my products, how and why I make them.
+I love to answer questions about my products, and how and why I make them.

 Your Products = Your Choice